Instructor:

 running Microsoft Office.
 The Department of Civil Engineering is committed to education, and we

-recognize computers to be an extension of the learning tools needed to compete
+recognize computers as an extension of the learning tools needed to compete

 professionally.